sdelliot/firewheel/docs/source/system/architecture.rst

    FIREWHEEL Software Architecture

 FIREWHEEL's software architecture, as shown in :numref:`Figure %s <fw_sw_arch>`, consists of a Command Line Interface (CLI), Experiment Models, and three other major components (*Control*, minimega, and the *VM Resource Manager*) that convert experiment models into running experiments, and manage FIREWHEEL's VM deployment, virtual network and VM provisioning, and run time execution capabilities.
-These FIREWHEEL software components are executed within a Python Virtual Environment, which we will refer to as ``fwpy``, and interact with the Hardware Virtualization components, QEMU/KVM and Open vSwitch (OVS), to instantiate experiment models as configured VMs communicating via virtual networks.
+These FIREWHEEL software components are executed within a Python Virtual Environment, which we will refer to as ``fwpy``, and interact with hardware virtualization and networking components, including QEMU/KVM, the Android Emulator when Android VMs are used, and Open vSwitch (OVS), to instantiate experiment models as configured VMs communicating via virtual networks.
 We'll next discuss each of FIREWHEEL's major software components.

 .. note::